 Women’s Legal Services Australia is a national network of community legal centres specialising in women’s legal issues.

-Our individual member centres regularly provide advice, information, casework and legal education about family law and family violence matters but can also provide advice on more general legal issues.
+Women’s legal services regularly provide advice, information, casework and legal education about family law and family violence matters.
+Many of our services can also provide advice on sexual harassment and discrimination law, migration law, child protection matters and more general legal issues.

-If you need legal advice or referral to an appropriate service, please contact a member centre in your State or Territory.
+If you need legal advice or referral to an appropriate service, please contact a women’s legal service in your State or Territory.

 We are currently campaigning for Safety First in Family Law.